naike-drame-codelab/react-projects/README.md

-# React + Vite
+# React + Tailwind CSS

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+THis is a collection of small projects to get the hang on React.js and Tailwindcss

+1) Counter
+2) Todo List
+3) Calculator
+4) Fetching data using themealdb API